stautonico/CST4714-final/docs/Writerside/topics/Deliverable-11-Procedures.md

             RETURN
         END

+    -- Step 4: Make sure the payment account id is valid DECLARE @findAccountCount INT;

+    SELECT @findAccountCount = COUNT(*)
+    FROM S23916715.PaymentAccount_ProfG_FP
+    WHERE id = @payment_account AND deleted = 0;
+    IF @findAccountCount IS NULL OR @findAccountCount = 0 BEGIN
+            PRINT 'Payment account doesn''t exist'
+            RETURN
+        END

-    -- Step 4: Start a transaction for creating the payment record -- The reason we need to do this is because if the payment record fully pays off the invoice, -- we need to modify the invoice object as well, which could cause problems if something goes wrong -- mid-way trough
+    -- Step 5: Start a transaction for creating the payment record -- The reason we need to do this is because if the payment record fully pays off the invoice, -- we need to modify the invoice object as well, which could cause problems if something goes wrong -- mid-way trough
     BEGIN TRANSACTION [Trans]
         BEGIN TRY
-            -- Step 4a: Create the payment record INSERT INTO S23916715.InvoicePaymentRecord_ProfG_FP (invoice, amount, method, check_num) VALUES (@invoice_id, TRY_CAST(@amount * 100 AS INT), @paymentMethodId,
+            -- Step 5a: Create the payment record INSERT INTO S23916715.InvoicePaymentRecord_ProfG_FP (invoice, amount, method, check_num, payment_account)
-                    @check_num)
+            VALUES (@invoice_id, TRY_CAST(@amount * 100 AS INT), @paymentMethodId,
+                    @check_num, @payment_account)

             DECLARE @remaining FLOAT;

             SET @remaining = S23916715.CalculateRemainingBalance_ProfF_FP(@invoice_num)

-            IF @remaining <= 0
+            -- Step 5b: If the invoice is completely paid off, set the status to paid and set the `paid` timestamp IF @remaining <= 0
                 BEGIN
                     UPDATE S23916715.Invoice_ProfG_FP